arkady-emelyanov/toy-data-platform/tutorial/Intro.md

 During this tutorial, I'm going to implement extremely simple (a toy) Data platform, trying to cover as much important aspects as possible.
 I'll define "the problem statement" in a next section.

 Unfotunately, some aspects will not be covered during this tutorial.
 Most of them related to Enterprise Architecture and not important in our toy Data platform.
-Here is very loose list of topics not covered in this tutorial: Security, CI/CD (IaC concept will be covered, though), Data product and Data catalog, [Data lineage](https://en.wikipedia.org/wiki/Data_lineage).
+Here is very loose list of topics not covered in this tutorial: Security, CI/CD (IaC concept will be covered, though), Data products and Data catalog, [Data lineage](https://en.wikipedia.org/wiki/Data_lineage), [Data governance](https://en.wikipedia.org/wiki/Data_governance).

 Here is the list of tools/technologies used in the tutorial: